MarcusDunn/yolo_mark_rs/README.md

 - [ ] run from web server

-- [ ] abstract out traits to allow other export formats and annotation formats by third parties
+- [ ] abstract out traits to allow other export formats and annotation styles

 # Running